How to Design to a Differential Impedance Specification

 - The trace width required for a specific odd-mode impedance is not always the same as the trace width required for a specific characteristic impedance.

-In other words, the differential impedance spec for your signaling standard lists a specific differential impedance, and you need to hit that by designing to the odd-mode impedance.
+In other words, the differential impedance spec for your signaling standard lists a specific differential impedance, and you need to hit that by differential designing to the odd-mode impedance.
 Because of this, the value that is normally cited for parallel termination at the receiver is normally double the odd-mode impedance, but each end of the trace only cares about the odd-mode impedance of each trace individually, not necessarily the differential impedance.

 Depending on the spacing and dielectric thickness, you might be able to set the characteristic impedance trace width close to the same value as the odd-mode impedance trace width.